icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [Game Producer's Guide](https://www.gameproducersguide.com/Home_home.html) - A collection of books, tools, conference talks, and other resources for producers.

-[How to Become a Video Game Producer](https://www.gameindustrycareerguide.com/how-to-become-a-video-game-producer/) - An interview with Frank Rogan, a senior producer.
+[How to Become a Video Game Producer](https://www.gameindustrycareerguide.com/how-to-become-a-video-game-associate-producer/) - An interview with Merric Shank, a senior producer, on the role, with  hiring advice for entry-level producers.

 [Awesome Game Production](https://github.com/vhladiienko/awesome-game-production) 🟪 - An Awesome list, focused on project and product management in game development.